qq1113009723/listmail-doc/docs/docs/content/en/developer-setup.md

 ### First time setup
-`git clone https://github.com/knadh/listmail.git`.
+`git clone https://github.com/knadh/stmails.git`.
 The project uses go.mod, so it's best to clone it outside the Go src path.

 1. Copy `config.toml.sample` as `config.toml` and add your config.
-2. `make dist` to build the listmail binary.
-Once the binary is built, run `./listmail --install` to run the DB setup.
+2. `make dist` to build the stmails binary.
+Once the binary is built, run `./stmails --install` to run the DB setup.
 For subsequent dev runs, use `make run`.

 > [mailhog](https://github.com/mailhog/MailHog) is an excellent standalone mock SMTP server (with a UI) for testing and dev.